-The immunological environment of the skin makes it a very promising route for vaccination as this tissue is rich in professional antigen-presenting cells allowing a hight quality and intensity of immune response with low dose of antigen delivered [1].
-Strategy to improve the skin administration have been focused on the development of suitable, safe and efficient devices as microneedles, patches and new system delivery to induce most effective immune responses.
-Historically, the intradermal (i.d.) vaccination has already proved its strong efficiency with smallpox virus eradication in 1980 [2].
-A major contribution to this achievement was the development of the bifurcated needle by Benjalin A. Rubin [3].
-Nowadays, the standard i.d. injection is the Mantoux method, introduced by Charles Mantoux for the diagnosis of tuberculosis disease in 1910, and it is currently used for BCG and rabies vaccination [4,5].
-It uses a hypodermal 27-gauge (G) needle that parallelly penetrates the stretched skin (angle of 15°) with the bevel upwards.
-The injection will be a success if a papule appears [6].Mantoux method is not the first choice in vaccination strategies because of its number disadvantages and side effects: skin reactions, pain during injection, difficulties to proceed, technical training to be allowed to practice, fluid waste including leakage and dead volume [8,9].
-However, studies observed similar seropositivity rate using onefifth of the intramuscular (i.m.) dose [9], and i.d. vaccination has shown its superiority in term of intensity and quality of induced immune responses [1].
-The difference in the intensity and quality of immune response between i.m. and i.d. routes of immunization has been explained by poor various and quantity of antigen-presenting cells (APCs) in the muscle compared to the skin [1,10,11].
-Since Mantoux methods, various techniques and devices have emerged with the aim of high quality penetration of compounds in the dermis or deposit on the dermis [10].
+The immunologic environment of the skin makes it a promising route for vaccination because this tissue is rich in professional antigen-presenting cells (APCs), allowing a high quality and intensity of immune response with a low dose of antigen delivered [1].
+Strategies to improve vaccine administration into the skin have focused on development of suitable, safe, and efficient devices such as microneedles, patches, and new delivery systems to induce the most effective immune responses.
+Intradermal (i.d.) vaccination has already proved its strong efficiency with eradication of smallpox virus in 1980 [2].
+A major contribution to this achievement was the development of the bifurcated needle by Benjamin A. Rubin [3].
+Today, the standard i.d. injection uses the Mantoux method, introduced by Charles Mantoux for the diagnosis of tuberculosis in 1910, and it is currently used for BCG and rabies vaccines [4,5].
+The Mantoux method uses a hypodermic 27-gauge needle parallel to and penetrating the stretched skin at an angle of 15° with the bevel upward.
+The injection is a success if a papule appears [6].

+The Mantoux method is not the first choice in vaccination strategies, however, because of its disadvantages and side effects: skin reactions, pain during injection, difficulties to proceed, technical training required for injection, and fluid waste including leakage and dead volume [8,9].
+Study results demonstrated a similar seropositivity rate using one-fifth of the intramuscular dose [9], and i.d. vaccination has shown its superiority in intensity and quality of induced immune responses [1].
+The difference in the intensity and quality of immune response between the intramuscular and i.d. routes of immunization has been explained by poor variety and quantity of APCs in the muscle compared with the skin [1,10,11].
+Since development of the Mantoux method, various techniques and devices have emerged with the aim of high-quality penetration of compounds in the dermis or deposit on the dermis [10].